nandofromthebando/nandofromthebando/README.md

-👩‍💻 Computer Science Student | IT Specialist 🧠 | Passionate about Coding 🚀🔧
+👩‍💻 Computer Science Student | IT technician🔧

 <!---
 nandofromthebando/nandofromthebando is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.